-• All members of staff have been provided with a copy of part one of the current version of 'Keeping Children Safe in Education' which covers safeguarding information for staff.

-School leaders, including the DSL and governors will read KCSIE in its entirety.

-school leaders and all members of staff who work directly with children will read annex B of KCSIE.

-All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
-This is completed in September (or upon induction for staff joining the school) and detailed on our Staff Checklist.

-- It is a requirement that all members of staff have access to this policy and sign to say they have read and understood its contents.
+- All members of staff have been provided with a copy of part one of the current version of 'Keeping Children Safe in Education' which covers safeguarding information for staff. - School leaders, including the DSL and governors will read KCSIE in its entirety. - School leaders and all members of staff who work directly with children will read annex B of KCSIE. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
+This information is recorded on the single central record and is centrally kept with staff files. - It is a requirement that all members of staff have access to this policy and sign to say they have read and understood its contents.
 All staff are expected to re-read this policy at least annually (and following any updates) to ensure they understand our expectations and requirements. - All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety, which, amongst other things, will include ensuring an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) to ensure they are aware of the school internal safeguarding processes, as part of their induction.
 This training is regularly updated and is in line with advice from the local safeguarding partners and explores the Kent processes to follow.
+The School uses The Key Safeguarding and Educare for online safeguarding training.
+Safeguarding training takes place for all staff in the September inset day.

-- All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) that is updated at least annually, to ensure they are aware of a range of safeguarding issues and how to report concerns. - Online safety training for staff will be integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - The Flourish Together Federation recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis, and staff are encouraged to contribute to and shape school safeguarding arrangements and child protection policies. - All governors and trustees receive appropriate safeguarding and child protection (including online safety) training at induction.
+- All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) that is updated at least annually, to ensure they are aware of a range of safeguarding issues and how to report concerns. - Online safety training for staff will be integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning.
+Safeguarding training takes place for all staff in the September inset day.
+In addition online safety training is updated annually. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+Staff also receive updates via weekly briefings, staff handbook, staff meetings and twilight sessions. - Bromstone Primary School recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis, and staff are encouraged to contribute to and shape school safeguarding arrangements and child protection policies - All governors and trustees receive appropriate safeguarding and child protection (including online safety) training at induction.
 This training equips them with the knowledge to provide strategic challenge to be assured that our safeguarding policies and procedures are effective and support the delivery of a robust whole school approach to safeguarding.
-This training is regularly updated. - The Executive Headteacher will provide an annual report to the governing body detailing safeguarding training undertaken by all staff and will maintain an up-to-date record of who has been trained.
+This training is regularly updated and recorded on Governorhub. - The DSL and Heads of School will provide an annual report to the governing body detailing safeguarding training undertaken by all staff and will maintain an up-to-date record of who has been trained.